A cursory collection of information by Ken Wear (BSPhysics, MSEE)

 spent fuel rods, which is the source of all concerns about waste, can separate

-one process into a resource for another.
-Many radioactive products have half-lives on a
+from one process into a resource for another.
+Many radioactive products have

-hour-days-weeks time scale; unfissioned radium and plutonium plus other heavy elements
+half-lives on an hour-days-weeks time scale; unfissioned radium and plutonium plus other

-can be recycled back into new fuel rods; elements of intermediate half-lives may be
+heavy elements can be recycled back into new fuel rods; elements of intermediate half-lives

-irradiated in a nuclear reactor to transform them into non-radioactive or stable, non-toxic
+may be irradiated in a nuclear reactor to transform them into non-radioactive or stable,

-elements.
-Thus the volume of waste can be reduced by 95-99% and what remains may be
+non-toxic elements.
+Thus the volume of waste can be reduced by 95-99% and what remains

-encapsulated and stored; information available to me shows that encapsulated wastes -- and
+may be encapsulated and stored; information available to me shows that encapsulated

-one by one -- will decay and lose toxicity over the course of a few hundred years (rather
+and iodine-129) one by one -- will decay and lose toxicity over the course of a few

 Technical: We are familiar with the orbital description of atoms, with electrons